jamesjhs/ESP32IntruderAlarm/README.md

 - Whether ESP32 nodes should expose raw CSI only on request, or always include a compact rolling feature vector.
 - Whether model training should happen on the Pi or on a more powerful development machine with only inference deployed to the Pi.
 - Whether the poller should communicate with the web service through an internal HTTP API, direct SQLCipher writes, a local queue, or a hybrid.
-- Whether the web service should be Node.js/TypeScript from day one, with Python reserved for the poller, or whether an early all-Python prototype is useful before splitting.
+- Use Node.js/TypeScript for the web service from day one, with Python reserved for the poller.
-- Whether Cloudflare Access should be mandatory for all remote access or optional in front of the app's own login.
+- Whether Cloudflare Access should be mandatory for all remote access or allow a local-only bypass on the LAN.
 - Whether `cloudflared` should route directly to the Node service or through a local Nginx reverse proxy.
 - Whether SQLCipher unlock should be unattended after reboot or require a local/manual unlock step.
 - Whether owner/admin accounts should require MFA from the first version.
-- Which public flows require Turnstile from day one: registration, invite acceptance, login, password reset, contact/report forms, or all unauthenticated writes.
 - Which notification events should be pushed immediately and which should only appear in the PWA event history.
 - Which update types should be mandatory and block stale clients until refresh.
 - Whether the final system should integrate with Home Assistant, MQTT, or remain standalone.